 General characteristics: Large and firm testes.
 Sz in lumen of lobules and/or sperm ducts.
 All stages of spermatogenesis (Sg2, Sc, St, Sz) can be present.
 Spermatocysts throughout testis, active spermatogenesis.
 GE can be continuous or discontinuous.
 Actively spawning subphase (macroscopic): milt released with gentle pressure on abdomen.

-Histological subphases based on structure of GE.
 Early GE: continuous GE in all lobules throughout testes.

 Mid-GE: continuous GE in spermatocysts at testis periphery, discontinuous GE in lobules near ducts.